garethr/prodder/README.md

 work for the SSL tests.

 Thanks also to the folks behind [Gauntlt](http://gauntlt.org/).
-I've borrewed some of the ideas but found myself wanting to start smaller.
+I've borrowed some of the ideas but found myself wanting to start smaller.
 This project is all about strong options, whereas Gauntlt takes much more of an integrated framework approach.
-If you've not used Gauntlt aleady you should check it out.
+If you've not used Gauntlt already you should check it out.